HermanFassett/Cleanreads/README.md

 To install a userscript, you will need a browser extension to load the script into the page when the website loads.

-I recommend installing the [Tampermonkey](https://tampermonkey.net/) browser extension.
+There are several options, but I recommend installing the [Tampermonkey](https://tampermonkey.net/) browser extension.
 It has an install for Chrome, Firefox, and Edge and this script should also work across all 3 browsers.
 The installation of the extension should be simple but there should also be an instuctional video on their website linked above if more help is needed.

 Once you have the extension installed, you can install the latest release version of Cleanreads from Greasyfork (if viewing from Greasyfork, no need to navigate): https://greasyfork.org/en/scripts/372914-cleanreads